djdjz7/djdjz7.github.io/_posts/2019-08-12-Switcher-开源条款与条件-[English].md

 tags: 开源 Switcher
 ---

-# This file has been archieved
+# THIS FILE HAS BEEN ARCHIVED
 Please notice that archieved files may be outdated and haven't been updated for a long time.
 Look for new documents on [my blog](https://djdjz7.github.io)